Plug In and Learn: Federated Intelligence over a Smart Grid of Models: Introduction

-The closest to our work is recent work on using knowledge distillation to couple the training of \gls{localmodel}s \cite{Afonin2022,zhang2021parameterized}.
-Similar to this knowledge distillation approach, we also use predictions of local models on a pre-defined set of \gls{datapoint}s to couple their training processes.
-However, in contrast to \cite{Afonin2022,zhang2021parameterized} we exploit the network structure of decentralized data to construct a \gls{regularizer}.
+The closest to our work is a recent study on using knowledge distillation to couple the training of \gls{localmodel}s \cite{Afonin2022,zhang2021parameterized,Cho21}.
+Similar to this approach, we also use predictions of the local models on a predefined unlabelled set of \gls{datapoint}s to couple their training processes.
+However, unlike in \cite{Afonin2022,zhang2021parameterized,Cho21}, we exploit the network structure of decentralized data to construct a \gls{regularizer}.

 Our regularization approach is similar in spirit to \cite{zhang2021parameterized} which studies a centralized \gls{fl} architecture to train personalized parametric \gls{localmodel}s for multi-class classification.
-In contrast, our method can be combined also with non-parametric models and different choices for the \gls{lossfunc} (regression or classification).
+In contrast, our method is compatible with both non-parametric models and various choices for the \gls{lossfunc} (regression or classification).
 Moreover, our method lends to distributed implementations as message passing over the data network.

+Similar to our approach, \cite{Cho21} employs knowledge distillation combined with a clustering step on the central server.
+In contrast, we leverage a predefined similarity network to "pool" similar local datasets.

-{\bf Contribution.} To the best of our knowledge, we present the first fully model agnostic FL method for networks of data and personalized models.
+{\bf Contribution.} To the best of our knowledge, we present the first fully model-agnostic FL method for networks of data and personalized models.
 Our method copes with arbitrary collections of local models for which efficient implementations are available.
-Such implementations are typically available in high-level programming frameworks such as the Python libraries \texttt{scikit-learn}, \texttt{Keras} or \texttt{PyTorch} \cite{JMLR:v12:pedregosa11a,AutoKeras2023,NEURIPS2019_bdbca288}.
-The proposed method couples the training of well-connected local models (forming a cluster) via enforcing them to deliver similar predictions for a pre-specified test set.
+Such implementations are typically available in high-level programming frameworks such as the Python libraries \texttt{scikit-learn}, \texttt{Keras}, or \texttt{PyTorch} \cite{JMLR:v12:pedregosa11a,AutoKeras2023,NEURIPS2019_bdbca288}.
+The proposed method couples the training of well-connected local models (forming a cluster) via enforcing them to deliver similar predictions for a pre-specified public dataset(s).